IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 ## Data
 The data is available via [Synapse](https://www.synapse.org/#!Synapse:syn26848666).

-#### raw_data.csv
-This file contains single cell from the sardana_97 section.
+`raw_data.csv` This file contains single cell from the sardana_97 section.
 Each row (overall 962343) represents a cell.
 Columns (features) are normalized (0,1) and used as input for the clustering.
-(add screenshot here)

-#### clustering.csv
-This file contains results from various clusterings (columns) as well as silhouette coefficients for each cell.
+`clustering.csv` This file contains results from various clusterings (columns) as well as silhouette coefficients for each cell.
 The silhouette coefficient describes a relation between the distance to other cells in the cluster versus the distance to cells in the next neighboring cluster.
 The silhouette coefficient ranges from [-1,1], where -1 represents a bad clustering for the point while 1 indicates a good fit.

-#### silhouette_coefficients.csv
-This file contains [silhouette coefficients](https://en.wikipedia.org/wiki/Silhouette_(clustering)) for every point (row) and every cloustering (column).
+`silhouette_coefficients.csv` This file contains [silhouette coefficients](https://en.wikipedia.org/wiki/Silhouette_(clustering)) for every point (row) and every cloustering (column).

 #### cluster matchings
 Cluster matchings (how do clusters in clustering A match to clusters in clustering B) are not stored in files but can be queries via the restful API endpoint (see Codebase).